TanV-04/MyWebPortfolio/README.md

 This is my own web portfolio.
-I used Sveltekit and Tailwind CSS as my tech stack.
+I used Sveltekit, Tailwind CSS, HTML and Javascript as my tech stack.